zynksoftware/Zynk-Workflow/_docs/Sage-50-UK-Connector/Importing-Purchase-Orders-into-Sage-50-UK.md

 ### Auto Create Products
 _Required_
-Set this value to True if you require products which are not in the product file to be created â€œon the flyâ€ Setting to False will cause the order to fail import.
+Set this value to True if you require products which are not in the product file to be created on the fly Setting to False will cause the order to fail import.

 ### Convert To Account Currency
 _Required_